Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Why Fast-Growing-Trees.com is Better

 Our Navel Orange Trees have been groomed to perfection, so when you receive your very own, it's ready to produce an abundance of fruit right away.
-We’ve grafted and greenhouse-grown our varieties, so you get a healthful, well-developed root system and branching once the Navel Orange Tree arrives to your door.
+We’ve grafted and greenhouse-grown our varieties, so you get a healthful, well-developed root system and branching once the Navel Orange Tree arrives at your door.

 We’ve done the extra work at our nursery so you reap the rewards of easygoing, fast growth – and oranges of your own in just one year.